-If there’s one thing Osaka folks know better than most other Japanese, it’s how to have a good time.
-Osaka nightlife
+If there’s one thing Osaka folks know better than most other Japanese, it’s how to have a good time. osaka concert venues

 Nowhere is this more apparent than when you take a quick glance at the huge variety of concerts, performances and shows on offer for music lovers every day of the week.